skip to main content

 Domestic abuse is not just physical violence.
 It is any type of abuse from someone you have (or have had) a relationship with, including financial, emotional, sexual or psychological abuse.

-Abusive behaviour includes acting in a controlling, coercive or threatening manner typical actions might include demanding you keep the house in a specific way, taking your money, stopping you seeing your friends and family, or threatening your children or pets.
+Abusive behaviour includes acting in a controlling, coercive or threatening manner.
+Typical actions might include demanding you keep the house in a specific way, taking your money, stopping you seeing your friends and family, or threatening your children or pets.

 Domestic abuse can affect anyone.